Australian wood duck: Description

 This 45-51 cm duck looks like a small goose, and mostly feeds by grazing in flocks.

-The male is grey with a dark brown head, mottled breast and very thin white and black stripes on sides/flanks.
+The male is grey with a dark brown head, mottled breast, and very thin, white-and-black stripes on sides/flanks.
 The female has white stripes above and below the eye and mottled underparts.
 Both sexes have grey wings with black primaries and a white speculum.
 Juveniles are similar to adult females, but lighter and with a more streaky breast.

 Distribution and habitat

 The Australian wood duck is widespread in Australia, including Tasmania.
-The Australian wood duck is found in grasslands, open woodlands, wetlands, flooded pastures and along the coast in inlets and bays.
-It is also common on farmland with dams, as well as around rice fields, sewage ponds and in urban parks.
-It will often be found around deeper lakes that may be unsuitable for other waterbirds' foraging, as it prefers to forage on land.
-It has been recorded as a vagrant in New Zealand, although in 2015 and 2016 a pair successfully bred there.
+It is found in grasslands, open woodlands, wetlands, flooded pastures, and along the coast in inlets and bays.
+It is also common on farmland with dams, as well as around rice fields and sewage ponds and in urban parks.
+It often is found around deeper lakes that may be unsuitable for other waterbirds' foraging, as it prefers to forage on land.
+It has been recorded as a vagrant in New Zealand, although in 2015 and 2016, a pair successfully bred there.
+The species has been introduced to western Europe, particularly the United Kingdom, Belgium, Germany, and the Netherlands.

 Behaviour

 Call

-The most common call is a loud, rising croaky gnow sound by the females, and the male call is the same except smoother, shorter and higher than the females.
+Their most common call is a loud, rising croaky gnow sound by the females, and male calls are the same except smoother, shorter, and higher in pitch than the females.
 Staccato chattering is also present in flocks.